Good till the last drop...

 1. The Tupper Lake Triad

-2. The Wild Center & Wild Walk
+2. The Wild Center and Wild Walk

 The Wild Center is a fun and exciting place to visit year round, however with the addition of Wild Walk, fall has become a key time to come and climb into the treetops.
 Open until Columbus Day, Wild Walk provides a unique opportunity to get a birds-eye view of the Adirondack forest.
-The elevated pathway gives visitors the chance to explore the four-story twig tree house, walk through a series of swinging bridges, experience life in human-sized spider's web, and then climb 42 feet into the air in a full-sized bald eagle's nest.
+The elevated pathway gives visitors the chance to explore the four-story twig tree house, walk through a series of swinging bridges, experience life in a human-sized spider's web, and then climb 42 feet into the air in a full-sized bald eagle's nest.

 In addition to exploring Wild Walk this fall, you are encouraged to take advantage of all the wonder The Wild Center campus has to offer.
 Explore the indoor exhibits and get close to the fish, otters, and turtles (among other creatures).
 Follow the nature trail to the breathtaking Oxbow of the Raquette River, immerse yourself in nature and music in the new iForest, and then take in a film or presentation in the Flammer Theater.